atom711/vna-calibration-de-embedding/README.md

 Operating at an 18 GHz ceiling with an antenna aperture dimension of D = 8 cm, a physical separation distance of at least **76.8 cm** must be rigidly maintained between the horn faces and the target frame.

-Furthermore, the intervening physical media constraints (air gaps, specimen holders, and structural adapters) create characteristic impedance discontinuities (Z_0 \neq 50\ \Omega), giving rise to secondary internal echoes.
+Furthermore, the intervening physical media constraints (air gaps, specimen holders, and structural adapters) create characteristic impedance discontinuities ( $Z_0 \neq 50\ \Omega$ ), giving rise to secondary internal echoes.
 These waves form a periodic standing-wave interference pattern that superimposes a prominent **0.30 dB amplitude ripple** onto the transmission spectrum (S21), masking true material resonance nulls.

 ---